PaulZC/Artemis_Global_Tracker/Documentation/Message_Format/README.md

 ---
 ### Message Fields

-This table defines the Artemis Iridium Tracker message fields:
+This table defines the Artemis Global Tracker message fields:
 - ID: is the _uint8_t_ ID code for the message field
 - Abv.: the abreviated field name
 - Type: is the data type used to store the field in the tracker code